-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Walsh is shown as a purple triangle. (analysis methodology)
+Walsh is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Walsh was the primary sponsor of 11 bills that were enacted.
 The most recent include:

 - H.R.
 2528 (109th): Military Quality of Life and Veterans Affairs Appropriations Act, 2006

 - H.R.
 2655 (108th): To amend and extend the Irish Peace Process Cultural and Training Program Act of 1998.

 - H.R.
 4558 (107th): To extend the Irish Peace Process Cultural and Training Program.